 •FlowForce Server runs as a multi-threaded application.
 If the number of concurrent requests to the server is large, an insufficient number of cores will lead to latency (waiting times).
 For example, if you are exposing jobs as Web services, there may be hundreds of concurrent requests from clients.
 In this case, FlowForce Server will significantly benefit from a larger number of cores.

 •MapForce Server will utilize a single core at a time, per mapping.
 Therefore, if you need to run multiple mappings simultaneously, a larger number of cores is highly recommended.
 For example, when MapForce Server runs under FlowForce Server management, several mapping jobs may overlap and run concurrently, depending also on the setup.
 Note, however, that if the volume of data processed by your mappings is extremely large, then latency could still occur.

-If an Altova server products allow single-thread execution, an option for Single-thread execution will be available.
+If an Altova server product allows single-thread execution, an option for Single-thread execution will be available.
 In these cases, if an Altova server-product license for only one core is available in the license pool, a machine with multiple cores can be assigned this one-core license.
 In such a case, the machine will run that product on a single core.
 Processing will therefore be slower, because multi-threading (which is possible on multiple cores) will not be available.
 The product will be executed in single thread mode on that machine.

 To assign a single-core license to a multiple-core machine, in LicenseServer, select the Limit to single thread execution check box for that product.

 There are various external factors that influence the data volumes and processing times your server can handle (for example: the hardware, the current load on the CPU, and memory allocation of other applications running on the server).
 In order to measure performance as accurately as possible, test the applications in your environment with data volumes and in conditions that approximate as closely as possible to real business situations.